Meaning of double up | Babel Free

 Definitions

-To have a secondary use. intransitive
+- To have a secondary use.

-To get the second out in a double play, typically referring to getting an out by beating a runner back to a base (often by throwing) after a fly ball has been caught transitive
+- To get the second out in a double play, typically referring to getting an out by beating a runner back to a base (often by throwing) after a fly ball has been caught

 Equivalents